Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week6.md

 In verbs composed by an auxiliary verb and a regular verb only regular verbs have been counted (was rewarded -> rewarded).

 ## Name entity recognition (NER): DBpedia Spotlight
 This technique consists in the identification of entities in texts.
-For this project, this technique is of great help since it allows us to identify which parts of the text we should translate from raw text to RDF.
+For this project, this technique is of great help since it allows us to identify which parts of the text we should translate from raw text into RDF.

 Several tools other than Spotlight have been explored to apply NER, such as Spacy and Standford NLP.
 The problem with these two tools is that they only identify the text entities but do not inform us of the URI in any ontology of the spotted resources.